lahiruhet/Smart-Basketball-Court-Manager/README.md

 b.
 If you don't have smart devices:

-You can use the mock setup included in the project Create a .env file and set:
+You can use the mock setup included in the project.
+Create a .env file and set:
 ```
-CopyIS_PRODUCTION=false
+IS_PRODUCTION=false
 API_URL=https://your-api-endpoint.com
 ```